FirelyTeam/firely-docs/vonk/deployment/reverseProxy/reverseProxy.rst

 .. _deploy_reverseProxy:

 ==============================
-Deploy Vonk on a reverse proxy
+Deploy Firely Server on a reverse proxy
 ==============================

 Why